s-navyareddy/project/README.md

 * Caregivers Directory ("/caregivers-directory") Replace the placeholder data with queried database data, displaying all caregivers in alphabetical order

-* Technologies used
-I have Used technologies like PHP, Laravel Framework and JQuery Datatables to display all the agencies with pagianation, search and displaying 20 agencies per page.
+* I have JQuery Datatables to display all the agencies with pagianation, search and displaying 20 agencies per page.